EdDataScienceEES/tutorial-sroles1/tutorial.md

 We now have a plot which clearly displays 5 catagorical variables.
 Ideally this would contain a figure caption, perhaps giving the full names of each state instead of just the abbreviations.
 We could do this when knitting into a PDF for example using fig.cap = "".

-### Plotly
+<a name="plotlyinto"></a>
+# Plotly: An introduction to interactive visualisation

 Plotly is a package which acts as an interface to the plotly javascript graphing library.
 It wraps javascript for multiple coding languages including R, Python and Matlab.
-It produces amazing interactive and animated graphics of browser/ html based charts and visualisations with little code.
-Although plotly is relively simple to use, it is made even simplier by being able to improve existing ggplot code using ggplotly().
+It produces interactive and animated graphics of browser/ html based charts and visualisations with little code.
+Although plotly is relitively simple to use, it is made even simplier by being able to improve existing ggplot code using ggplotly().

-Interactive visuals can have a particular use in displaying high density or high dimentional data.
-Interactive visualisations are beocming increasingly popular.
-This is especially within popular web based news media.

-Static vs. interactive:
-       - Static useful for reports useful for displaying what you the creator has highlighted
-       - User can update an interactive graphic e.g. drill down to specific data points using hover info or focusing on subsets of data by selecting or deselecting groups
+Interactive visualisations are beocming increasingly popular especially within popular web based news media.
+Interactive visuals have a particular use in displaying high density or multi-dimentional data and allowing users to gain a better insight into the data and hone-in on specific data points using hover info or focusing on subsets of data by selecting or deselecting groups or a they are curious about.
-       - Simple interaction improve ability of data exploration

 However, we must remember that interactivity alone does not make a good graphic.
-We must always refer to the best practices of data visualisation and design principles.
+We must always refer to the best practices of data visualisation and design principles and know that static plots are better suited to certain scenarios.
+For example static plots are best for reports which emphasise what you the creator has highlighted.

+<a name="continvar"></a>
-# Parallel Coordinate Plots
+# Parallel coordinate plots: Multiple continuous variable

-Parallel coordinates for multidimensional exploratory data analysis.
+Parallel coordinate plots can display a large number of continuous variables along the x axis, each with its own vertical axis that has its own scale.
+Data is then plotted as series of lines which connect across each axis.
+Groups can be distinguished using colour and then distinct relationships can be seen by patterns in their response to variables.

 ```
 # Clear environment